jimminycricket42/School-Notes/Physical Sciences/Chemistry/Periodicity/Ionization Energy.md

 **Unit of Measure**: Kilojoules per Mole (kj.mol<sup>-1</sup>)

 ## First and second ionisation energy
-First ionisation energy is the amount of energy needed to remove the outermost electron from its [[Atomic Structure|atom]]
+First ionisation energy is the amount of energy needed to remove the outermost electron from its [[Atoms|atom]]

-Second Ionisation Energy is the amount of energy needed to remove an additional electron from a [[Ions|cation]].
-This second ionisation energy is higher than the first ionisation energy because more energy is required to remove an electron from a cation than from a neutral [[Electrostatics#Electrical Charge|neutral atom]].
+Second Ionisation Energy is the amount of energy needed to remove an additional electron from a [[Electrons|cation]].
+This second ionisation energy is higher than the first ionisation energy because more energy is required to remove an electron from a cation than from a neutral [[Electrons|ion]].

 ## Trend in the Periodic Table
 - Ionisation energy increases from left to right across a period due to the decrease in [[Atomic Radius]] causing the attraction between electrons and the nucleus being greater, meaning more energy is required to separate them.